Tyrn/wei/the-insider-en.typ

 weeks, Ashinik fainted at a morning business meeting.

-     He  recovered  quickly but  Bemish, not  letting  him  open  his mouth, dragged him to the health services -  to Isaak Malinovskii who was in charge of influenza, accidents and malaria at the construction  and who  also  kept terrorizing Bemish with the possibility of a cholera epidemic.
+     He  recovered  quickly but  Bemish, not  letting  him  open  his mouth, dragged him to the health services---to Isaak Malinovskii who was in charge of influenza, accidents and malaria at the construction  and who  also  kept terrorizing Bemish with the possibility of a cholera epidemic.